-'Good' bug may have a role in bowel diseaseDecember 11th, 2012 in Inflammatory disorders /
+'Good' bug may have a role in bowel diseaseDecember 11, 2012 in Medicine & Health / Inflammatory disorders

 (Medical Xpress)—A bug thought to be one of the 'good bacteria' in our gut may actually have a role in the development of a bowel disorder that is on the rise in Scotland.